kbase/kb_sdk/README.md

 - Runs on a standard KBase worker node (at least 2 cores and 22GB memory)
 - Operates only on supported KBase data types
+- Requires either no or fairly limited amounts of reference data
 - Uses existing data visualization widgets
 - Does not require new uploaders/downloaders
 - Wrapper written in Python, Java, or Perl